gardenlinux/gardenlinux/docs/00_introduction/package-pipeline.md

 ## The bigger picture

 Garden Linux release artifacts are disk images for various platforms such as kvm, cloud providers or bare metal hardware.
-To build those artifacts, Garden Linux makes use of an APT repository.
+To build those artifacts, Garden Linux makes use of an [APT repository](https://wiki.debian.org/DebianRepository).
 APT is the Debian package management tool.

 Unlike Debian, Garden Linux is focussed on containers.
 This means that for users of Garden Linux, the APT repo has much less direct importance.
 Typically, we don't expect our users to install packages from the APT repository.

-Still, for building our release artifacts (the disk images), we need the APT repo.
+The APT repo exists because it is needed for building our release artifacts (the disk images).

 ## Qualities of the Garden Linux package pipeline